List of Indian states by life expectancy at birth

 India is composed of 28 states and 8 union territories (including Delhi).
 The last change in the administrative structure took place in 2019-2020, when the two union territories of Daman and Diu and Dadra and Nagar Haveli were merged into one, called Dadra and Nagar Haveli and Daman and Diu.

 Life expectancy in India is below the global average, but is increasing at a rate that exceeds the global average.

 According to estimation of the United Nations, in 2023 life expectancy in India was 72.00 years (70.52 for male, 73.60 for female).
 For comparison, life expectancy in the world was 73.17.

 Estimation of the World Bank Group for India for 2023 is exactly the same: 72.00 years in total (70.52 for male, 73.60 for female).
-With average life expectany in the world 73.33 years.
+With average life expectancy in the world 73.33 years.

 Estimations of SRS

 These are data of Indian national demographic survey "Sample Registration System" (SRS).
 Tables below contains only data for biggest states and union territories.
 Record "India on average" contains averaged data for all states and union territories.